 Mercer has launched a highly topical International Remote Working & Virtual Assignments Survey to explore how multinational companies are approaching virtual international assignments and international remote working.
 To what extent do companies allow employees to work internationally remotely?
 Have multinationals been introducing virtual assignments as a new international assignment option?

-Take the survey by 21 February 2021 to receive unique participant benefits – free executive summary, preferential rate (1/3 of non-participant price) to buy the full report, including all survey results tables + executive summary, and exclusive access to custom cuts and benchmarking.
+For your convenience we have extended the deadline until March 7.
+Take the survey now to receive unique participant benefits – free executive summary, preferential rate (1/3 of non-participant price) to buy the full report, including all survey results tables + executive summary, and exclusive access to custom cuts and benchmarking.

 Many benefits arise from the growing number of virtual assignments.